Comparative Corporate Law

 - Sufficient command of English

-Students will deepen their knowledge in the areas of corporate law that are chosen for comparative analysis, while students with no prior background in corporate law will gain insight into fundamental regulatory issues in corporate law, including: the duties and liabilities of directors, the powers of the shareholders’ general meeting vis-à-vis the powers of the management bodies (incl. principles of decision-making), minority shareholders’ protection, fundamental changes in the relationship among participants of the firm through mergers and acquisitions and cross-border corporate mobility in the EU/EEA.
+Students will deepen their knowledge in the areas of corporate law that are chosen for the comparative analysis, while students with no prior background in corporate law will get an exposure to the fundamental regulatory issues in corporate law through the chosen topics.
+The areas of comparison are the pillars of corporate law and governance discussion in general such as: incorporation of the corporation, its financial and organizational structure (including creditor protection), the powers of the general meeting vis-à-vis the powers of the management bodies and duties and liabilities of management.

 This course seeks to equip students with knowledge and understanding of the differences and similarities of selected issues of corporate law in Europe and the U.S.A.
-Within this context, the course aims to provide students with an understanding of the sources, nature and application of corporate law.
+Within this context, the course aims to provide students with an understanding of the sources, nature and application of corporate law and the influence of regulatory competition thereon.

-- A critical understanding of the actors in the corporate governance framework of a corporation and how corporate law regulates the conflicts between management and shareholders, between dominant shareholders and minority shareholders and between shareholders and stakeholders;
+- A critical understanding of how corporate law regulates the conflicts between management and shareholders.

 The timetable of this course can be found in uSis.